wallaceheller/tangents/README.md

 **Always on top.**

-[He Wept: Original fiction that bleeds.] (https://he-wept.github.io/1/)
+<a href="https://he-wept.github.io/1/">He Wept: Original fiction that bleeds.</a>

-[Tier One: Make English work for you.] (https://tier-one-english.github.io/entrada/)
+<a href="https://tier-one-english.github.io/entrada/">Tier One: Make English work for you.</a>